ColdChapati/buproject/README.md

-# buproject
-Understanding the Brain Network in Autism Using Hybrid Deep Neural Networks
+# Understanding the Brain Network in Autism Using Hybrid Deep Neural Networks
 Currently writing and editing the manuscript